Rain isn’t so bad. No, really. I could tell you stories that would make you love every single drop of clammy, chilling

 *Best literary app – Boekblad*

 Now I know a thing or two about how to direct, write and work with stories in digital media, too.
-The digital realm is an amazing toolbox.
+The digital realm holds an amazing toolbox.

 It feels good to win awards.
 It feels better to know people read your book.
 And partners in crime Buutvrij for life and Codedazur deserve credit for this, too.